Today's Best Deals to Shop from Ulta's 21 Days of Beauty Sale

 Despite the fact spring has just started, Ulta Beauty is making it feel a lot like Christmas in March.
 Ulta's 21 Days of Beauty sale is here for one more week full of major savings on your favorite beauty brands.
 If you're looking to stock up on new makeup, fragrance, and skincare for a smooth transition into the sunnier days ahead, make sure to take advantage of the Ulta sale on now through Saturday, April 1.

 For those unfamiliar, Ulta's bi-annual event is one of the beauty retailer's biggest sales of the year.
 Each day of the sale, a handful of popular products from top brands will be marked down at 50% off for 24 hours only.
-Today, Perricone MD's balancing essence is on sale to help leave skin looking and feeling smooth, plump and revitalized.
-Another standout is Sunday Riley's rich but lightweight moisturizing cream that targets fine lines and wrinkles.
+Today, PMD's smart beauty tools are on sale to take your skincare routine to the next level.
+Another standout is Clinique's tinted moisturizer with powerful hydrating ingredients like hyaluronic acid and activated aloe water.

 Be sure to check the full schedule of deals and mark your calendar to snag your favorites from Ariana Grande's R.E.M.
 Beauty, NuFace, Fenty Beauty, Kiehl's and more.
 To help you shop the best deals, we've listed today's top deals at Ulta's 21 Days of Beauty Sale, below.